krober10nd/SeismicMesh/README.md

     tox

-Make your changes on a branch and please add tests that capture your changes!
-Make sure tests pass:
+Make your changes on a branch and add tests that capture your changes!
+Make sure tests pass again:

     tox